Skip to Content

 While these Classic Spritz Cookies are a great go-to spritz cookie recipe, the world of spritz cookies is large with many different varieties.
 Here are some to have in your back pocket.

-Chocolate Spritz Reindeer Cookies: For some fun Christmas spritz cookie magic, we have a delightful reindeer spritz cookie, using a chocolate cookie dough with pretzels and candies for the ears and eyes.
+Chocolate Spritz Reindeer Cookies: For some fun Christmas spritz cookie magic, these cookies are made with chocolate cookie dough with pretzels and candies for the ears and eyes.

-Snickerdoodle Spritz Cookies: If you’re looking for the iconic cinnamon sugar cookie flavor of a snickerdoodle, but you also want the “wow” factor of a traditional spritz cookie recipe, we have the best spritz cookie recipe for you with these Snickerdoodle Spritz Cookies.
+Snickerdoodle Spritz Cookies: If you’re looking for the iconic cinnamon sugar cookie flavor of a snickerdoodle, but you also want the “wow” factor of a traditional spritz cookie recipe.

 Our Classic Spritz Cookie recipe is so versatile that you can change their flavor with the simple addition of one or two extra ingredients.